bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Display Control

-Format: `BUF` type
+Format: `BUF` nam

 Defaults: current

 Description:
 `BUF` selects whether the real or imaginary part of the current buffer should be displayed.
 The current buffer (PRO, ACQ, or LCK) is selected using the command `VIEW`.
-For the parameter "type", the user may enter either REAL or IMAG to display the real or imaginary part of the buffer, respectively.
+For the parameter nam, the user may enter either REAL or IMAG to display the real or imaginary part of the buffer, respectively.
 If this parameter is omitted from the command line, RNMR will prompt for a response with the current buffer display type as the default.
 If the user accepts the default buffer display mode, `BUF` does nothing.
 Otherwise, the display is updated if it is currently visible.
 # C
 ---
 ## CALC